Portfolio-Projects42/front-end-projects/docs-projects/guides/test-runner/responsive.md

 ## Testing media queries

 For demonstration purposes we will write this example using an HTML test.
-Tests written as HTML are loaded by the test runner directly, a great way to set up some static HTML and CSS for our test.
+Tests written as HTML are loaded by the test runner directly, a great way to set up some static HTML and CSS for my test.

 Create a test file called `my-card.test.html` and set up the basic structure: